mvallieres/radiomics-develop/README.md

 ## System requirements
 - MAC or Linux operating systems.
 If you are using Windows, please install a Linux virtual box on your system.
-- MATLAB 2014 and older.
+- MATLAB 2014 and above.
-- Python version 2.7 and older.
+- Python version 2.7 and above.

 All software code have up to now been tested on:
 - MATLAB 2016a using Linux Ubuntu 16.04.